 “I give Bio-Heal to my child in his favorite drink which is Lemonade.
-He loves all kinds of flavors, raspberry, mango, blueberry, as long as it has that tart lemonade taste he us down.
-I mix the powder a little at a time and I use that nifty little milk frother/mixer that's offered on Amazon”
+He loves all kinds of flavors, raspberry, mango, blueberry, as long as it has that tart lemonade taste he takes it down.
+I mix the powder in a little at a time and I use a nifty little milk frother/mixer I found on Amazon” - Martha May

 Mix with Soft Foods

 Many soft foods mix very well with Bio-Heal.
 You may want to try some of the following:

 - Sorbet/ GFCF Ice Cream